3fon3fonov/exostriker/docs/source/tutorials.rst

 dimensions of the system (N data minus DOF).
 You can always check the MCMC progress at the **Stdout/Stderr** on the top right panel.

-You can also set some bounds on each parameter on the *Limits and Priors* on the bottom left panel.
+You can also set some bounds on each parameter on the *Limits and Priors* on the I/O parameters panel.
 If you are sure about the range of values of a single parameter, that will save you computational time.
 In this tutorial we set the boundaries empirically.

 .. image:: images/mcmc1.gif